adsweet/louse_genomes/README.md

-# louse_genome_assembly
+# Scripts for working with genomic data from lice
-These scripts were used to assemble and map avian louse genomes.
-The resulting loci were used for phylogenetic analysis.
-The pipeline was run as follows:
+These scripts can be used to assemble and map avian louse genomes (or other small genomes without an existing reference).
+The resulting loci can be used for phylogenetic analysis.
+Run the pipeline as follows:

 ## 1. Assembling reference loci set
 ### a. runatram.sh